raphaellaranjeiras/raphaellaranjeiras/README.md

 ### 🙋‍♂️ Who am I?
 How did I end up here?
   - I'm **Raphael Laranjeiras** and I'm **28**.
 I'm from Salvador, Bahia, Brazil. **Graduated** in **Civil Engineering** in 2017.
-I never had any solid experience in the field.
-In fact, the only job experience I had was as trainee in the company Saam Smit Towage.
-A company not related with Civil Engineering.
-I used to be administrative assistant without much attributions.
-It was for about 7 months.
-After that I studied and applyed to work as administrative assistant for Federal Public Ministry and as supply chain analyist for Petrobrás.
-I didn't was selected to both of them (yet).
-Since May I've finnaly **discovered what** makes me happy and **fuels me**: Data Science, Machine Learning, DataViz.  🤖📊
+I never had any solid experience in the field of engineering.
+In fact, the only job experience I had was as a trainee in the company Saam Smit Towage.
+A company not related to Civil Engineering.
+I used to be an administrative assistant without many attributions.
+I worked there for about 7 months.
+After that, I studied and applied to work as an administrative assistant for Federal Public Ministry and as a supply chain analyst for Petrobrás (a Brazilian government oil company).
+I wasn't selected for both of them (yet).
+Since May I've finally **discovered what**  makes me happy and **fuels me**:
+Data Science, Machine Learning, DataViz.  🤖📊

 ### 😍  What am I passionate about?
-  - Data (you wasn't expecting that.. 🙃)
+  - Data (you weren't expecting that.. 🙃)
   - Solving business problems 📈
-  - Fiding hidden patterns 🔍
+  - Finding hidden patterns 🔍
   - "Predicting" the future and creating something new 🤖
-  - Other than work related:
+  - Other than work-related:
     - Family 👪
-    - Pets (specially my two cats) 🐾
+    - Pets (especially my two cats) 🐾
     - Movies, TV-Shows (almost a cinephile..) 🎬
     - Soccer (It's football, ok? haha) ⚽
-    - Playing games (I used to play more though..) 🎲
+    - Playing games (I used to play more..) 🎲
     - Learning something new, preferably something unusual, different, curious, interesting. 🤓